What is Chronic Pain: Information and Understanding

 What is Chronic Pain?

 Chronic pain is a condition that describes persistent pain that lasts from weeks to years.
 While the duration of pain is not definitive, the term typically applies to persistent pain that endures for more than 12 consecutive weeks.
 Chronic pain is most common in people between 40 and 60 years of age.
+Chronic pain syndrome (CPS) affects over 100 million people in the US and includes psychological symptoms such as depression and anxiety, which disrupt daily life and require multifaceted treatment approaches.

 What is the Difference Between Acute Pain and Chronic Pain?